-For the past 3.5 years, I’ve been traveling full time (US, Europe, Australia and New Zealand) teaching classes for men, couples and sometimes women, seeing my coaching clients on Skype along the way.
+For the past 4+ years, I’ve been traveling full time (US, Canada, Europe, Australia and New Zealand) teaching classes for men, couples and sometimes women, seeing my coaching clients on Skype along the way.

 A few years ago, I started doing more reflection work with men’s groups – with the group as a whole, and then with individuals during the group – and I felt the most on purpose I ever have.
 As I’ve increased this work, the feedback has been powerful and consistent… that occasionally working with a compassionate woman can be crucial to jumpstart and add a valuable perspective to the work men do in group.

-So, I decided that *I* would be most fed, and that I would be able to offer the most impactful work to the most number of men if I contained my travel to the US for a year, and worked with as many men’s groups as possible in that amount of time.
+So, I decided that *I* would be most fed, and that I would be able to offer the most impactful work to the most number of men if I contained my travel to North America for a year, and worked with as many men’s groups as possible in that amount of time.

-My plan is to be in each city for a minimum of a week, and longer if more groups who meet on conflicting nights ask me to stay.
+My plan is to be in each city for a minimum of a week, and longer if more groups which meet on conflicting nights ask me to stay.

-I’m happy to share some testimonials below from the Sandpoint and Florida men so you can get a sense of their response from the work we’ve done together.
+I’m happy to share some testimonials below from some of the men’s groups from this year, so you can get a sense of their response from the work we’ve done together.

 I’ve worked directly in ManKindProject I-Groups and independent men’s groups.
 I have not yet worked in No More Mr. Nice Guy groups, though I look forward to it, if it works for your formats.